jhudsl/tidyversecourse/docs/02-get-data.md

 #### Mutating Joins Summary

-Now that we've walked through a number of examples of mutating joins, cases where you're combining information across tables, we just want to take a second to summarize the four types of joins discussed using a visual frequently used to explain the most common mutating joins where each circle represents a different table and the gray shading on the venn diagrams indicates which observations will be included after the join.
+Now that we've walked through a number of examples of mutating joins, cases where you're combining information across tables, we just want to take a second to summarize the four types of joins discussed using a visual frequently used to explain the most common mutating joins where each circle represents a different table and the gray shading on the Venn diagrams indicates which observations will be included after the join.

 ![mutating joins summary](https://docs.google.com/presentation/d/1tKBs1sYK4dIZeCQt4sc7o88cuPkXA3eVfZ4Xkns7k-c/export/png?id=1tKBs1sYK4dIZeCQt4sc7o88cuPkXA3eVfZ4Xkns7k-c&pageid=g6112cc596f_0_28)